tedneward/Azgaarnoth/Creatures/Githzerai.md

 >
 >1/day each: plane shift, teleport
 >
->***Temporal Strike (Recharge 6).***.
-Melee Weapon Attack: +8 to hit, reach 5 ft., one creature.
+>***Temporal Strike (Recharge 6).*** Melee Weapon Attack: +8 to hit, reach 5 ft., one creature.
 Hit: 13 (2d8 + 4) bludgeoning damage plus 52 (8d12) psychic damage.
 The target must succeed on a DC 16 Wisdom saving throw or move 1 round forward in time.
 A target moved forward in time vanishes for the duration.
 When the effect ends, the target reappears in the space it left or in an unoccupied space nearest to that space if it's occupied.
 >
 >#### Reactions
->***Slow Fall.***.
-When the githzerai falls, it reduces any falling damage it takes by 50.
+>***Slow Fall.*** When the githzerai falls, it reduces any falling damage it takes by 50.
 >